csc-training/hip-programming/first_steps.md

 Why are most of the Top 500 supercomputers using GPUs?

 1. Because GPUs are designed and optimized to solve problems commonly encountered in HPC and ML/AI: floating point operations, matrix multiplications.
-2. Because of power limitations: performance per Watt is much greater for GPUs than CPUs.
+2. Because of power limitations: performance per Watt is much greater for GPUs than CPUs: https://top500.org/statistics/efficiency-power-cores/